The Creature Walks Among Us

 Ricou Browning played the "Gill Man" in the underwater scenes of Creature from the Black Lagoon (1954), Revenge of the Creature (1955), and The Creature Walks Among Us (1956).

 The Creature Walks Among Us is a 1956 American monster horror film and the third and final installment of the Creature from the Black Lagoon trilogy from Universal Pictures, following the previous year's Revenge of the Creature.
 The film was directed by John Sherwood, the long-time Universal-International assistant director, in his directorial debut.
 His role as director was partly facilitated by Jack Arnold, who had directed the first two films in the series, who recommended Sherwood to Universal.

 The Creature Walks Among Us stars Jeff Morrow, Rex Reason, Leigh Snowden, Gregg Palmer, and Maurice Manson.
 The titular Creature, or Gill-man, is played by Don Megowan on land and Ricou Browning underwater.
 The film's plot follows a cold-hearted scientist (Morrow) who surgically transforms the Gill-man into a more human-like, terrestrial organism.
 As with the original Creature from the Black Lagoon, the film's score was composed by Henry Mancini, who at the time was under contract with Universal.

-The Creature Walks Among Us is the final film in the Creature from the Black Lagoon trilogy, and is often cited as the final film in the original Universal Classic Monsters series.
+The Creature Walks Among Us is the final film in the Creature from the Black Lagoon trilogy, and is often cited as the final film of the classic Universal Monsters era.